-In the course of providing services to you, we may transfer your personal data to Analysis Group Ltd. in the United Kingdom; in that case, your information will remain within the European Economic Area ("EEA").
+Some of the personal data we process about you may be transferred to Analysis Group SAS in France; in that case, your information will remain within the European Economic Area (“EEA”).

 In addition, some of the personal data we process about you may be transferred to, and stored at, a destination outside of the EEA, for example where it is processed by staff operating outside the EEA who work for us, or where personal data is processed by one of our suppliers or vendors who is based outside the EEA or who uses storage facilities outside the EEA.

-- where the transfer is subject to one or more of the "appropriate safeguards" for international transfers prescribed by applicable law (for example, standard data protection clauses adopted by the European Commission).
-In particular, we have model clauses in place between us and Analysis Group, Inc. in the United States, and Analysis Group Ltd. in the United Kingdom;
+- where the transfer is subject to one or more of the “appropriate safeguards” for international transfers prescribed by applicable law (for example, standard contractual clauses adopted by the European Commission).
+In particular, we have standard contractual clauses in place between us and our affiliates Analysis Group, Inc. in the United States, and Analysis Group Ltd. in the United Kingdom;

 - there exists another situation where the transfer is permitted under applicable law (for example, where we have your explicit consent).